per1234/WatchdogLog/README.md

 <a id="disassembly"></a>
 #### Disassembly
 When you upload a sketch to your Arduino the IDE compiles your program to assembly code.
 The program address logged by WatchdogLog relates to this code so you must produce a disassembly of the compiled code.
-This is accomplished by using the avr-objdump program included with the Arduino IDE in the Arduino\hardware\tools\avr\bin\ folder:
+This is accomplished by using the avr-objdump program included with the Arduino IDE in the **Arduino\hardware\tools\avr\bin\** folder:

-`avr-objdump -I[sketch path] -d -S -j .text [.elf file path] > disassembly.txt`

-avr-objdump needs to know the location of your sketch so that it can include the source code with the assembly code.
-It also needs to know the location of the compiled .elf file.
-This can be found by turning verbose ouput on in File > Preferences > Show verbose output during: compilation(check).
+`avr-objdump -I[sketch path] -d -S -j .text [.elf file path] > disassembly.txt` The location of the compiled .elf file can be found by turning verbose ouput on in **File > Preferences > Show verbose output during: compilation(check)**.
+If you are using Arduino IDE versions 1.0.2 up to and including 1.6.5 then avr-objdump needs to know the location of your sketch so that it can include the source code with the assembly code.

 I have written a Windows batch file that automates the process of creating a disassembly dump of the last compiled sketch: http://github.com/per1234/ArduinoDisassembly